lucyokenyuri/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that adds execution permission to everyone
+write a script that set all permissions to others only